Azure/hpcpack-acm-cli/README.md

 The commands share a common config file, `.hpc_acm_cli_config`, which is under the user's home directory(~).
 Usually, it's `/home/{username}` for Linux, and `c:\users\{username}` for Windows.

 The config file can set default values for parameters of the commands.
-It supports:

-* host: the url of the API server
-* count: the number of objects to list
+See comments in default(initial) config file for details.
 The default values are overriden by values from command line.